• Date

 Sub-nationals Driving Social License, Planning & Investment

-An important session addressing the opportunities of Indigenous ownership, operation of and involvement in carbon for nature projects.
-Discussion will cover core benefits, carbon opportunities, measures to overcome participation barriers, the importance of ‘right way’ engagement, Free Prior and Informed Consent.
+Join this important townhall session addressing how Indigenous market participants can go from being stakeholders to shareholders through their ownership, operation of, and involvement in carbon and nature projects.
+This panel will discuss core benefits, carbon opportunities, measures to overcome participation barriers, the importance of ‘right way’ engagement, and Free Prior and Informed Consent

 PLENARY TWO: Integrating Carbon & Nature